 Before heading home to get ready for the evening, make sure you stop in The Black Horse Inn.
 Located on Church Street, the 16th Century Inn is understood to be one of the oldest public serving bars in Europe.
 As a Cask Marque accredited CAMRA pub, The Black Horse is the perfect place to enjoy a real ale, although you can also warm up with a perfect coffee and chaser.
 For the peckish, there’s a range of tapas to try, or the traditional Yorkshire cheeseboard can certainly fill a hole.
 When in Rome and all..

-After freshening up it’s time to hit the Moon and Sixpence’s famous cocktails.
-The gin bramble is a very popular choice, and the Jamaican Mule is a personal favourite!
+After freshening up it’s time to find some cocktails!
+Macy Brown’s will be the newest cocktail bar to open in the town in Summer 2021, promising to offer up a range of delicious cocktails, breakfasts, brunch and tapas.
 You can easily pass away a couple of hours in here, or hit up a couple of other various pubs and bars located along the seafront.

 For dinner, take your pick of the many many fish and chips shops that call Whitby home.
 For the ultimate tourist experience queue for Whitby’s most famous chippy The Magpie Cafe along the harbour, but heading to any of the other should give you the authentic experience that Whitby is famous for.
 Ask any local and they will give you their own favourite, but ours have to be Silver Street Fisheries, Quayside, or Trencher’s.